 TD: What I go to poetry for is surprise, wonder, beauty, transformation, and an articulation of language that alters the senses.
 I’d hope readers of my work would find some of that too.

 RM: I hope my work agitates and stirs the water regarding the issues of our time but celebrates the beauty of our humanity and the power of love.

 SR: After reading my work, I hope that young poets might ponder on poetry’s role in raising awareness of ecological issues.
 Can poetry make a difference and, if so, how?
 Aside from bearing witness, to what extent can it inspire shifts in perception and create new patterns of thoughts and experience?
 And, as poets, if we hope to express an ecological message, how might we do so without being overly strident, which can only serve to alienate the reader/listener?

 HS: I don’t think there is any particular thing to take from poetry generally – but it can be useful to ask what you’re bringing to it, on any particular encounter, and what it would take to be a poem’s best possible reader (are there other things you wish you’d read, attitudes that need suspending, do you need to go more slowly and reread, etc.?).

-The winners of the 2018 Ted Hughes Awards will be announced on Wednesday 27 March 2019.
-Check the website to find out more about each of these poets, and to find out who the winner of this year’s Award is.
+The winner of the 2018 Ted Hughes Award was announced on Wednesday 27 March 2019: congratulations Raymond Antrobus!
+Check the website to find out more about each of these poets, and more about the winner of this year’s Award.